The basis of Step-In Parenting:

 Step-In Parenting is rooted in behaviorism, the main theory that guides Applied Behavior Analysis (ABA).
 ABA is often thought of only as a treatment for children with Autism.
 However, ABA is applicable to all children (and adults for that matter).
-While the information gained through Step-In Parenting is not the same as ABA, which requires a component of analysis more technologically advance than we can offer here, many of the concepts can help you learn more about healthy engagement as a parent.
+While the information gained through Step-In Parenting is not the same as ABA, which requires a component of analysis more technologically advance than we can offer here.
+However many of the concepts can help you learn more about healthy engagement as a parent.
 Additionally, it can offer guidance on when to reach out for professional assistance and offers an opportunity for you parents who have children in ABA services to have a more developed understanding on the techniques used within that treatment modality.
 This is parenting with behavior analysis.

 Behaviorism analyzes observable behaviors and provides a history of methodologies successful at increasing or decreasing those observed behaviors.
 The strategies offered are useful for encouraging your growth as a parent.
-Self-monitoring allows you to analyze your current parenting techniques, consistencies, and active participation.
-From there you are able to set goals for yourself and meet those goals through the techniques and tools presented herein.
+You will be more prepared to analyze your current parenting techniques, consistencies, and active participation.
+You can then set goals for yourself and meet those goals through the techniques and tools offered through Step-In Parenting.

 Mini-course 1- “Same page terminology”